Welcome to the

 Run every year since 1982, Ice Age is one of America’s classic ultras.
 While we’re always looking for ways to improve the experience for our runners, the event retains many of the “charms” that have kept it going for 33 years.
-Much of that credit goes to the runners who keep coming back (our list of 500-mile and 1,000-mile club members — 10 & 20 finishes, respectively, grows each year) and to our dedicated and knowledgeable volunteers.
-Four of our aid station captains have been assisting Ice Age runners for more than 20 years!
+Much of that credit goes to the runners who keep coming back (our list of 500-mile and 1,000-mile club members — 10 & 20 finishes, respectively — grows each year) and to our dedicated and knowledgeable volunteers.
+We’re proud to have four aid station captains who been assisting Ice Age runners for more than 20 years!

-And Ice Age is proud once again to be part of the Montrail UltraCup Championship Series.
+And Ice Age is the penultimate event in the Montrail UltraCup Championship Series.
 As a MUC event, we’re assured a competitive field as runners from across the country come to collect series points and pursue a top-three finish in the 50-mile race, which means an automatic entry into the Western States 100.

 Without question, the competition that comes to the Southern Kettle Moraine forest each May keeps this race exciting, but I think most long-time Ice Agers will say that it’s the beauty of the trails, the race’s rich history and the friendly volunteers and runners that makes Ice Age a “bucket list” event for any trail runner.

 And the weather?
 Hard to say.
 Last year’s race was sunny and in the 70s.
-In the four years I’ve been race director, the conditions have been excellent for running – mostly cool and overcast, with one year that was “deceptively warm.”
+In the four previous years, conditions were excellent for running – mostly cool and overcast, with one year that was “deceptively warm.”